 Unless you get a concrete response to your petition when you deliver it, you'll want to follow up with your target via an additional call or meeting.
 You also may find that additional campaign strategies and tactics are needed to win your campaign.
 For more guidance, check out this link on how to engage your petition signers.

-Yes, MoveOn does deliver constituent signatures by email to the President, governors, Congress, and state legislators unless you set auto-delivery to "off."
+Yes, MoveOn does deliver constituent signatures for approved petitions by email to the President, governors, Congress, and state legislators unless you set auto-delivery to "off."
 MoveOn will also deliver signatures via email to custom targets (i.e. targets you enter manually such as CEOs, local officials, etc.) if a valid email address is provided at the time you create your petition.
 You may turn off auto-delivery at any time.
 However, whether or not MoveOn delivers your petition signatures electronically, we strongly recommend that you deliver your petition in person to have the maximum impact and ensure that it is seen by your target.

 If your petition is targeted at President Obama or the entire U.S. Congress, consider delivering your petition in person to your local U.S. representative or U.S. Senators at their district offices.
 If your petition is targeted at your entire state legislature, consider delivering your petition in person to your local state representatives.
 Alternatively, you can email your petition signers and ask them to help you deliver the petition in person.Back to top